Policyholder vs Insured vs Named Driver: Understanding the Difference

 Household Members Must Be Listed

 Insurers treat regular household members very differently from occasional borrowers.
 If someone lives with you and drives your car frequently but isn't on your policy, your insurer can deny claims and potentially cancel your coverage entirely.
-Review your car insurance policy documents to make sure every regular driver in your household is properly listed.
+Review your named driver guidelines and household member rules to make sure every regular driver is properly listed.

 Compare Car Insurance Rates in Ohio